wardtwits/marvel/README.md

 JavaScript demo utilizing the Marvel API

-This is a basic site demo using Marvel Comic's API
+This is a site demo using Marvel Comic's API

 Features
+* Carousel - View top Marvel heroes and description / click them to view more detail at Marvel.com

+* Characters Link (or scroll down): Here you can choose 1 or more characters in the drop down list and see their comics.
+We return 20 results at a time (keep in mind our API limit is 3000 hits per day) and you can continue fetching results.
+* Clicking on a comicbook will bring you to Marvel's site with more info

+INFO:
-* When you first load the site we'll fetch a default number of characters with imgages and descriptions, unfortunately you have to make one API call at a time for each.
+* When you first load the site we'll fetch a default number of characters/ imgages and descriptions, unfortunately you have to make one API call at a time for each based on ID.
 These images/descriptions will load into our carousel.
-It's a bit of a slow load so I've added a spinner, I would look at doing things differently for a commercial site.

-* Characters Link (or scroll down): Here you can choose 1 or more characters in the drop down list and see what comics they've been in together.
-We return 20 results at a time (keep in mind our API limit is 3000 hits per day)

-TO DO:
+It's a bit slow (caching or using putting these in local storage would be nice to add).
+* We re-use the carousel image links to populate thumbnails on the drop down search.

+BUG:
+* Unfortunately I just came across a cross-site scripting bug in IE9 that causes the drop down search to hang.
+While JSONP should work, it appears there is some compat issue with jQuery and I'm still searching for the fix on this.

+TO DO / nice to have:
 * Add search filter by year
 * This is some-what responsive but needs work, I didn't have time yet to test or fix bugs on many different devices
-* Need to add a spinner (for IE and older browsers)
+* Spinner animation is compat with IE10+ / add more compat spinner
 * Fine tune search character thumbs for smaller devices

 FYI: